noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 Bacchus’s words, who spoke to me as if we were just making small talk.

-[Geez, no matter how many barriers there are that can block Death King-sama and World King-sama’s detection....
+[Geez, no matter how many barriers there are that can block Death King-sama and World King-sama’s detection...
 If they harm you, they will be killed afterwards, but they don’t know that...
 I should have warned them a bit more.]

-[.......]
+[......]

 [...However, well, the fact that it happened can’t be helped.
 I know that it’s our side’s fault because they did as they pleased but...
 I’m sorry, I can’t just